-Users can chat with the app about their symptoms 24/7, and get fast and accurate medical advice.
-Unlike simply typing a query on Google and hoping for the best, chatting with the app allows more tailored, personalized answers.
-The chatbot enables users to build off of a single question and provide specifics about their condition.
+Users can interact with this chatbot app about their symptoms 24/7, and obtain fast and accurate medical advice.
+Unlike simply typing a query on Google and hoping for the best, chatting with the app provides for more tailored, personalized answers.
+The chatbot enables users to build from a single question and provide specifics about their condition.

-Obviously, an app can’t replace a real doctor, so in the case you actually need one, you’ll be able to talk to a general practitioner through the app, as well.
+Obviously, an app can’t replace a real doctor, so in the case that you actually need one, you’ll also be able to talk to a general practitioner through the app, as well.

-Besides being able to find and book a table, the chatbot also allows users to always view the status of their requests and be able to easily make any changes.
+Besides being able to find and book a table, the chatbot also allows users to view the status of their requests and easily make changes if needed.
 Obviously, this is something other apps of this type can do as well.
-However, none of them create the feeling as if the user is chatting to a friend who just happens to know every restaurant’s manager, chef, entire staff, and has nothing better to do than sit there and help people make dinner reservations.
+However, none of them create the feeling as if the user is chatting to a friend who just happens to know every restaurant’s manager, chef, entire staff, and time to spare to help people make dinner reservations.

-It’s fast, it’s simple, it’s convenient and it really feels – custom tailored, personalized.
+In summary, this app is fast, simple, convenient and it really feels – custom-tailored and personalized.

-Chip is an intelligent money-saving app for iOS and Android which really takes the whole finance management thing to another level.
-There are a couple of features which really make the app stand out from others, like the automated transfer of funds into a savings account.
-It also happens to come with its own proprietary chatbot.
+Chip is an intelligent money-saving chatbot app for iOS and Android which really takes the whole finance management thing to another level.
+There are a couple of features which really make this app stand out from others, like the automated transfer of funds into a savings account.
 By conversing with the app, users can quickly see how much they’re spending, how much they’re saving and how much they actually could be saving.

 The messages the app sends to its users are mostly informal and friendly, filled with emojis and GIF images.
-Nick Ustinov (Chip co-founder) said the app has seen a 64 percent conversion from install to account creation, since they released a version with the chatbot.
+Nick Ustinov (Chip co-founder) said the app has seen a 64 % conversion from install to account creation since they released a version with the chatbot.
 “That’s double anything I’ve seen before using a traditional GUI.”

 However, not all apps, or app features, require this type of interaction.
-Specific functions within apps can be improved with chatbots because of their conversational and personalized attributes, and we will probably be seeing a lot more of this technology in the future.
+Specific functions within apps can be improved with the use of chatbots because of their conversational and personalized attributes – that’s why we think we’ll probably be seeing a lot more of this technology in the future.